SheCodesAustralia/workshopcontent/content/wordpress/initial_setup/local_environment/local_on_mac/_index.md

 ![](images/phpmyadmin.png)

-# Complete the WordPress Install
+## Completing the WordPress Install

 Go to the following URL in your browser: